flaxsearch/flaxcode/src/docs/hacking.rst

 The main process save some of its state to a file on exiting, and every so often (to protect against abnormal termination).
 This is done simple by using the standard shelve module to pickle to a file.
-There is a separate thread for the periodic saving which
+There is a separate thread for the periodic saving - code that changes data which is to be saved sets an event that the thread examines.
+The code for this is in the module persist_.

+.. _persist: ./api/persist-module.html

 Indexing